NikosZar/MITx_Statistics_and_Datascience/6.419x - Data Analysis Statistical Modeling and Computation in Applications/Notes/power.md

 Statistical power is essentially our ability to detect a real effect when it exists.
 It's 1 - β, where β is the probability of a Type II error (failing to reject a false null hypothesis).
 I like to think of it as our "detection sensitivity."

+Another way of saying it is its the probability of rejecting the null hypothesis when the alternative hypothesis is true, i.e the probability of correctly rejecting the null hypothesis.
+Power = 1 - P(Type II error).

 ## The One-sided vs Two-sided Dilemma

 Here's what I've learned about the power differences between one-sided and two-sided tests: